isabella232/primetime.en/help/digital-rights-management/aaxs-secure-deployment-guidelines/overview/network-topology-firewall-rules_.md

 ---
-seo-title: 'Firewall rules'
+seo-title: Firewall rules

-title: 'Firewall rules'
+title: Firewall rules

 uuid: a5667030-c4d0-42e3-b56e-20a12c903954
 index: y
 internal: n
 snippet: y
 ---

 # Firewall rules

 ## Incoming URLs

 Configure your outer firewall so that it exposes only the URLs for application functionality that you want to provide to end users.
 Allow external users access through the outer firewall only to the URLs listed in the following table: